Denporty/DevopsA4_Victor/README.md

 # Devops A4 IWM Victor
 This repository is a student project on devops and CI/CD.
-It is a CRUD allowing to create teams.
 In that project i have create 5 stage with travis (build, test, lint, after and deploy).
 With after i initialize webhook to have notification when build successfully in notifications discord channel (cf : discord part).